smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ① Modify the name of the query template.

-② Modify the query statement to save.
+② Modify the query statement.

 ### **Query Logs**